clojure-emacs/clojure-mode/README.md

 SLIME is available via [swank-clojure](http://github.com/technomancy/swank-clojure) in `clojure-mode` 1.x.
-SLIME support was removed in version 2.x in favor of `nrepl.el`.
+SLIME support was removed in version 2.x in favor of `CIDER`.

 ## Indentation options